ex0dus-0x/microkv/README.md

 * __Secure__ - TODO

-* __Small__ - a small and auditable codebase means a faster runtime with a reduced atteck surface
+* __Small__ - a small and auditable codebase means a faster runtime with a reduced attack surface

 ## design